How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 Now the Important Part: Decide How Much You’re Going to Save

-If you do nothing else, try to max out contributions to both your ISA and your pension (whether it's through work or a self-invested pension like Wealthsimple!).
-The limit for your ISA is £20,000 for 2019; the limit for your pension is 100% of your income up to a total contribution of £40,000.
-It's in your best interest in the long term not to leave any of that money on the table.
-Set up an account right now so you have no excuse not to contribute to it.
-(Wealthsimple, we humbly submit, allows you to sign up in less than five minutes here).
-Which kind of account should you prioritise?
-More on this in a moment.
+Before we go on, let’s set the first priority: to max out contributions to your retirement account.
+The limit for an IRA per year is $5,500 ($6,500 if you’re over fifty).
+The limit for a Roth IRA each year is $5,500, but that’s on a sliding scale tied to your income.
+The limit on a SEP IRA is higher: It’s either 25% of your income or $54,000, whichever is lesser.
+If that's confusing, your accountant should be able to help.
+(Which one’s best?
+More on this in a moment.)

+But the first step is to set up an account right now, so you have no excuse not to contribute to it.
+(And Wealthsimple has recently launched, we humbly submit, the best, simplest version of the SEP IRA.
+Get started here.)

-And if you earn enough to have maxed out your tax-efficient accounts and still have more you can save?
-Time to open a personal investment account.
+If you earn enough to have maxed out your desired retirement account and can still have more you can save, it’s time to open a taxed investment account.

 First, make it a priority to set aside a portion of every check you get.
 Jonathan Medows says 10% is a good place to start; you can ratchet up that percentage as your annual income (hopefully) increases.
 “Our aspiration is 25%,” he says.
 “That might not be realistic in the short term, but remember: You need a lot of money for retirement.”